 KS5 students take part in the Biology Olympiad each year.

-Mr Chris Dunn (CND): Teacher of Biology & Academic Head of Year 12
+Mr Chris Dunn (CND): Teacher of Biology and Sixth Form Deputy

-Mr Duncan Rhodes (DR): Teacher of Biology & Deputy Headteacher (Academic)
+Mr Duncan Rhodes (DR): Teacher of Biology and Deputy Headteacher (Academic)